domnikl/highscore/README.md

   keyword.weight # => rank weight (float)
 end

-# you could just use a string
+# you could also just use a string
 keywords = "Foo bar baz".keywords(blacklist) do
   set :multiplier, 10
 end